rmrt1n/rmrt1n.github.io/src/routes/blog/tagged_unions_in_c.md

 ---
 title: Tagged Unions in C
-date: "2021-07-04"
+date: '2021-07-04'
 ---

 One of my favorite data structures is the tagged union.
 It is also usually called as a variant, discriminated union, disjoint union, or sum type.
 Just like regular unions, it can hold different types of data in the same place in memory.
-However, unlike regular untagged unions, the tagged union has a ***tag*** field that indicates what value it is supposed to store.
+However, unlike regular untagged unions, the tagged union has a **_tag_** field that indicates what value it is supposed to store.

 An advantage of using tagged unions over its untagged counterpart is that it is more type-safe.
 When using untagged unions, the programmer needs to keep track of what values are being stored.
 Accessing a value that is not stored in the union can lead to undefined behavior.
 This is not a problem with tagged unions.

 A lot of languages support tagged unions.
 Functional languages like Haskell or OCaml rely heavily on tagged unions, or in their respective languages, called just as types or datatypes.
 Modern languages like Rust and Swift also supports them.
 C++ has a variant library from [Boost](https://www.boost.org/).
 In C however, there is no support for tagged unions.
 We need to implement them ourselves.

 A straightforward way to define tagged unions in C is by encompassing the tag and the union in a struct.
 It would look like this:

 ```c
 typedef enum Tag {tag1, tag2, tag3} Tag;